 In honor of his beloved son Alex, Max has worked tirelessly to make schools safer for all students.
 Through Safe Schools for Alex, he’s helping to promote proven steps that students, teachers, and parents can take to make their classrooms safer.
 The new dashboard is an excellent way to share information about safety incidents in schools that can help administrators, staff, and parents work together to create safe and secure schools where our students can learn and grow.

-The School Incident Report database is something that we, as law enforcement professionals, can use to quickly view school reported incidents.
+The School Safety Dashboard database is something that we, as law enforcement professionals, can use to quickly view school reported incidents.
 This database bridges the gap between parents, schools, and law enforcement and provides information in an organized and seamless manner.

 Max did an admirable job in collecting data related to crime and violence in individual schools throughout the state.
 The collection of this data is unprecedented, it hasn’t ever been done.
 We can’t however stop at collecting data.
 We need to do more.
 More specifically, we need to ensure that the data that has been collected is used by administrators, teachers, students, family members, and community groups in the design and operation of programs, policies, and practices based on need not on guessing.